-This course is the first module of a two-part series.
-The information presented in this series is the resource material used in the Aquatic Options: Special Population & Post

-Rehab Fitness Training Certificate course.
+This course is the second module in the Aquatic Options series.
+The information presented in this course is the resource material used in the Aquatic Options: Special Population & Post Rehab Fitness Training Certificate course.
 Aquatic Options was specifically designed for aquatic fitness professionals, Personal Trainers, Physical Therapy Assistants, Occupational Therapy Assistants, Recreational Therapists, and any other professional working with special populations and post rehab individuals in the aquatic environment.